bentex2006/tg-bot_temp-mail/DOMAIN_SETUP_GUIDE.md

 - [ ] HTTPS certificate valid
 - [ ] Server logs showing webhook calls

-Your kalanaagpur.com domain is now ready to handle emails for B3X Mail service!
+Your domain is now ready to handle emails for B3X Mail service!

 ## Support
-- Test with: `test@kalanaagpur.com`
+- Test with: `test@yourdomain.com`
-- Bot: @akimailb3xbot
+- Bot: @your_bot_username
-- Admin: @skittle_gg
+- Admin: @your_admin_username